fmi/java-course/02-oop-in-java-i/lab/README.md

     int getHumorLevel();

     /**
      * Returns the ergenka's current rating.
+It can be below zero(🥀).
      *
      * @return the rating as an integer
      */